imaneamirat/backup-wordpress/README.md

 mv /data/backup/day-J to /data/backup/dayJ-1
 mkdir /data/backup/dayJ
 ```
+## Backup process itself :
-2) Make new backup files in /data/backup/dayJ
+1. Make new backup files in /data/backup/dayJ

-3) Encrypt using AES 256
+2. Encrypt using AES 256

-4) Copy on the remote location using the same Rotation Strategy
+3. Copy on the remote location using the same Rotation Strategy

-Explanation of the "Restore" restore-wp.py process :
+# Explanation of the "Restore" restore-wp.py process :

-1) Retrieve backup files from remote location
+1. Retrieve backup files from remote location
 By default the script will retrieve files from  remote folder dayJ

 This value can be changed with the parameter "-d Number" to retrieve from remote folder "dayJ-Number"

 The backup files are copied locally in the folder /data/backup/RESTORE-DATE

-3) Decrypt using AES 256
+2. Decrypt using AES 256

-4) Import SQL backup  in MySQL and untar Site backup in WordPress Apache folder
+3. Import SQL backup  in MySQL and untar Site backup in WordPress Apache folder

+# Configuration files :
-Example of config file content : /etc/backup-wp.conf
+##Example of config file content : /etc/backup-wp.conf
 ```
 [WP]
 WP_PATH=/var/www/html